 I suggest packing a change of clothes and renting a locker if you ride this attraction and plan to spend the rest of your day at Animal Kingdom.

-Na’vi River Adventure is a boat ride in Pandora: The World of Avatar area.
+Na’vi River Adventure is a boat ride river journey into Pandora: The World of Avatar area.
 Guests will not get wet on this low thrill boat attraction.

 Water Rides Outside the Theme Parks